With thanks to the website © Rennes‑le‑Chateau‑archive.com and its owner for permission to translate this article.

 Another curiosity that should be noted: A drawing visibly inspired by that of Cherisey , was published in the best-selling book " The sacred enigma " by Michael Baigent, Richard Leight and Henri Lincoln .
 The resemblance ends there, because subtle differences exist.
 Saint-Ursin has disappeared and the central meridian is placed more to the west.
 Moreover, while the West meridian is still in its place, the East meridian has slipped towards the East to of course respect the symmetry of the sword.

-As for the star, it slipped north because it was slightly enlarged to better mark the borders, all without worrying about Saint-Ursin or any center ...
+As for the star, it slipped north because it was slightly enlarged to better mark the borders, all without worrying about Saint-Ursin or any centre ...
 In short, the design has been transformed by completely neglecting hidden indications, but fundamental as we will see later ...

 Top - cover drawing of the CIRCUIT magazine (deposited in 1967 at the BN de Versailles by Philippe de Cherisey)